revbayes/revbayes.github.io/home/compile_windows.md

 1. Download and install 64-bit cygwin (setup-x86_64.exe).
 Make sure you include the following packages:

     (Cygwin package versions are from May 2022.
-Newer versions may work, but see special version notes below)
+Newer versions may work, but see special version notes below.
+As of July 2024, RevBayes requires cmake 3.15 and Boost 1.71.)

     | package                 | version   |
     |-------------------------|-----------|